-Raqqa: Secret video shows ISIS losing chokehold
+Secret video shows ISIS losing hold of Raqqa

 (CNN)At first, the video shows a seemingly normal urban life -- men and women shopping in the streets, with steady traffic passing by them.

-A closer look shows this is a city under threat -- tarpaulins along streets hide the movements of fighters from surveillance drones and sandbags outside buildings might offer some protection from a blast from the sky or ground.
+A closer look shows this is a city under threat -- tarpaulins along streets hide the movements of fighters from surveillance drones and sandbags outside buildings might offer some protection from a blast from the sky or the ground.

 For this is not any normal city -- this is Raqqa, the heart of ISIS's attempt to build its own state or caliphate.
 And it is crumbling.